clastix/flux2-capsule-multi-tenancy/docs/ARCHITECTURE.md

 All sources are specified as Custom Resources in a Kubernetes cluster, examples of sources are `GitRepository`, `HelmRepository` and `Bucket` resources.

-They can be respectively consumed by `Kustomization`, `HelmRelease`, `Bucket` Reconciliation resources.
+They can be respectively consumed by Flux `Kustomization` and `HelmRelease` resources.

 #### Reconciliation